andrejskvorc/NetLicensing/README.md

 Easy-to-use licensing library for .NET 6+

 This is project is derived from [Portable.Licensing](https://github.com/dnauck/Portable.Licensing/) And Standard.Licensing library.
-The purpose of this fork is to add support .Net 6+ going forward, add more Cryptography libraries for users to chose from for usage, and added Bouncy Castle as nuget package for easier maintenance and updates.
+The purpose of this fork is to add support .Net 6+ going forward, add more Cryptography libraries for users to chose from, and added Bouncy Castle as nuget package for easier maintenance and updates.

 For now plan is to rework, so users can choose to you Bouncy Castle or [System.Security.Cryptography.Cng](https://www.nuget.org/packages/System.Security.Cryptography.Cng/), upgrade everything to Net 6, Visual Studio 2022.